-Before the first colonizers set foot in the Americas, Indigenous peoples were creating fermented beverages from the plants that grew nearby.
-In Mexico, there were over 30 different types of alcoholic drinks made from honey, palm sap, wild plum, pineapple, and other native plants.
+Before the first colonizers set foot in the Americas, Indigenous peoples were creating fermented beverages from local plants.
+In Mexico, there were over 30 different types of alcoholic drinks made from things like honey, palm sap, wild plum, and pineapple.

-Most of these drinks were relatively low in alcohol since only the Aztecs knew how to distill them before colonization.
+Most of these drinks were relatively low in alcohol since distilling methods were not introduced to the Americas until the colonists arrived.

-The Indigenous cultures that did have alcohol had different rituals and customs around the drinks and did not drink recreationally.
-Here are some of the ancient, fermented wines that indigenous people of North and South America enjoyed.
+The Indigenous American cultures had unique rituals and traditions around their alcoholic drinks and many were consumed as part of religious customs.
+Here are a few of the ancient, fermented wines that indigenous people of North and South America enjoyed.

-Was There Grape Wine In The Americas Before Colonization?
+Was Their Grape Wine In The Americas Before Colonization?

 Pulque: An Aztec Agave Wine

-The Aztecs made a light wine from the sap of agave called pulque.
-Sap was collected by carving out the agave heart and scraping the cavity until the agave sap flowed.
-The sap was then put in a cask and ferments in only a few hours.
-You can still enjoy pulque in central Mexico.
-The same sap is used to make tequila today, but the process is different.
+The Aztecs made a light wine from the sap of the agave plant called pulque.
+Sap was collected by carving out the agave heart and scraping the now-empty cavity until sap flowed.
+The sap was then collected and left to ferment for just a few hours.
+The result was a slightly alcoholic, fizzy drink not too dissimilar from kombucha.

 Coyol Wine: Central American Palm Wine